 Film Nourishes me as Nothing Else Can – Craig Rainey

-> Craig Rainey’s film career has spanned over 14 years and more than 60 film projects.
-Through it all he has kept a sense of self through it all.
+Craig Rainey’s film career has spanned more than 14 years and more than 60 film projects.
+Through it all, he has kept a sense of self through it all.
 Contrary to what is believed, less than 10% of all film actors make more than $2,500.00 per year.
 That’s right: the vast majority of actors work for free – or nearly so.

-> So what drives the actor for which the industry will never yield a paying career?
+So what drives the actor for which the industry will never yield a paying career?

-> For Craig Rainey it is love of the process.
+For Craig Rainey, it is a love of the process.
 He said in a recent interview, that he was not much of a fan of seeing himself on the big screen.
 He isn’t driven by a pursuit of fame or popularity.
-He claims he loves the process of film making.
+He claims he loves the process of filmmaking.
 He says it nourishes him as nothing else can.

-> Craig Rainey’s Acting Reel
+Craig Rainey’s Acting Reel

 The Greatest Thrill – Appearing on a DVD Cover or Movie Poster

 Throughout his career, Craig Rainey has been regarded as a solid professional who is off book before his fellow cast members.
 He excels at continuity from set-up to set-up.
 His greatest tool is his huge presence in a scene.
 Brett William Mauser of Not So Sane Entertainment said once that he had to cast Craig as a heavy because few actors were strong enough to oppose over-shadow him in a scene.
 Craig Rainey brings a forbidding persona to his roles without seeming to try.

 His image has graced the cover of many DVD covers, and his collection of movie posters is impressive.

 Bass Reeves (All Hell to Pay) – 2010 – Ponderous Productions

 In the feature film, Bass Reeves (All Hell to Pay) 2009, Rainey plays the notorious outlaw, Bob Dozier, in frontier America.